sierratutwiler/NekDoc/source/tutorials/fdlf.rst

    Nondimensional and dimensional Nek5000 temperature solutions plotted against analytical solutions without scaling.

-The nondimensional results can be scaled to match the dimensional results by redimensionalizing the sults using the relationship between the dimensional and nondimensional variables defined above:
+The nondimensional results can be scaled to match the dimensional results by dimensionalizing the results using the relationship between the dimensional and nondimensional variables defined previously:

 .. math::
    x^*=\frac{x}{D_H}=\frac{x}{2H} \xrightarrow x=x^* * 2H=0.2x